NBA Rumors: Rockets Could Trade Eric Gordon & Three Other Players For Kevin Love, Per ‘Bleacher Report’

-The crazy 2019 NBA offseason featured several NBA superstars leaving their respective teams to chase for an NBA championship title somewhere else.
+The crazy 2019 NBA offseason featured several NBA superstars leaving their respective teams to chase an NBA championship title somewhere else.
 All the big names on the free agency market may have already found a new home, but there are still a number of players who could be traded before or during the 2019-20 NBA season.
 Though the Cleveland Cavaliers already made it clear that they have no intention of trading Kevin Love, most people still see the All-Star power forward as one of the NBA superstars who will be traded next.

 Kevin Love hasn’t shown any sign that he’s no longer happy in Cleveland, but at this point in his NBA career, he will be better off playing for a legitimate title contender than wasting his prime on a rebuilding team like the Cavaliers.
 Once he becomes officially available on the trade market, several NBA teams are expected to express strong interest in adding Love to their roster, including the Houston Rockets.
 According to Andy Bailey of Bleacher Report, the Love-to-Rockets trade is one of the blockbuster deals that could further shake up the power balance in the Western Conference.